 06.04 Regional and Office Comments.

-Drafts of new or revised IM documents must be sent for review and comment to offices that be affected by the changes. ensure affected divisions and regions have had the opportunity to comment on the .
-Inspection Manual coordinators in NMSS and NSIR will follow their appropriate internal office guidance, as well as issue a 30day document for comment package to affected program offices and regions.
-This document for comment package will include ADAMS accession numbers for the package the memo or email used to send the package the IMCIP, TI, or OpESS and the comment resolution summary.
+Drafts of new or revised IM documents must be sent for review and comment to program and regional offices that may be affected by the changes.
+Route document changes that affect more than one office through the respective IM coordinators (e.g., NMSS or NSIR); this ensures that affected divisions and regions have had the opportunity to comment on the changes.
+Inspection Manual coordinators in NMSS and NSIR will follow their appropriate internal office guidance, as well as issue a 30-day document for comment package to affected program offices and regions.
+This document for comment package will include ADAMS accession numbers for the package; the memo or email used to send the package; the IMC, IP, TI, or OpESS; and the comment resolution summary.
 Each office’s IM coordinator will ensure comments from regional offices and other internal stakeholders of the document have been obtained according to the applicable office guidance.
 It is the responsibility of the originating office to obtain comments, perform comment resolution (which may include incorporating some comments into the revised document), and create a comment resolution summary for each document.

-The purpose of the non-public review and comment period is to resolve issues specific to the proposed change.
+The purpose of the non-public review and comment period is to resolve issues specific to the proposed document change.
 Comments outside the scope of the proposed change are not appropriate for this process and should be submitted using the processes described in section 05.06 of this IMC.
 However, depending on the nature of the comments received, it may be appropriate to include comments outside the scope of the proposed change.
 These non-editorial changes should be shared with the regions and the NRC offices affected—if they meet the review criteria—and may warrant an additional opportunity for comment.
+The determination on whether the scope should include other offices is initially made by the document lead and should be communicated to the IM coordinator.

 The review and comment period is, on average, 30 days.
 Based on inspection program needs, the comment period can be either reduced or expanded.
-If additional time is needed for the review of NRR documents, the applicable inspection program branch chief must send a request for an extension to the ocument lead, NRR IM coordinator, and IRAB or IRIB branch chief via e-mail.
+If additional time is needed for the review of NRR documents, the applicable regional TSAB/TSAT or inspection program branch chief must send a request for an extension to the document lead, NRR IM coordinator, and IRAB or IRIB branch chief via e-mail.
 If a regional or program office does not have any comments, an e-mail must be sent to the NRR IM coordinator and document lead.
+At minimum, a response to the request for comment should be provided by each regional office, VPO, NSIR, OE, and NMSS.

 On the rare occasion that an industry working group has been created to gain industry consensus on inspection documents, the agency may make the draft document public and available to industry by following the requirements in 5 CFR 1320, “Controlling Paperwork Burdens on the Public.”
 This will be done at the discretion of the document lead and their branch chief, and only under rare circumstances.
 To ensure consistency in the ROP, the NRR IM coordinator will make the draft version of the NRR document public.

-Comments from the inspection program staff are because they implement the inspection programs.
+Comments from the inspection program staff are particularly sought because they use the IM documents to implement the inspection programs.
 However, requests for their comments must be controlled so they do not become burdensome on their workload.
 Minor, non-substantive changes do not need to be sent to the regions for comment.
 In those cases, the comment resolution column of the revision history table is marked N/A (section 06.06).